-Interest is the enemy of a borrower trying to repay their student debt.
-Lenders are experts at using tools like daily interest accrual and compound interest to drive up profits and keep borrowers in repayment.
+Interest is the enemy of borrowers working to repay their student debt.
+Lenders use tools like daily interest accrual and compound interest to drive up profits and keep borrowers in repayment.

-The key to smart and efficient student loan repayment is to reduce the spending on interest and maximize payments towards the principal balance.
+The key to effectively and efficiently managing student loan repayment is to minimize the amount spent on interest and maximize payments toward the principal balance.

-Borrowers who understand how interest is charged are best positioned to catch lender errors and pay off their loans as quickly as possible.
-Several tricks and strategies can be used to reduce interest spending.
+Borrowers who understand how interest is charged are better-positioned to identify any lender errors and to pay off their loans more quickly.
+Here, we will explore some of the tricks and strategies that borrowers can use to reduce interest spending.

 Student Loan Interest Basics

-Payments towards interest do not lower the loan balance.
-Instead, payments towards interest are how lenders generate profit.
+Payments made towards interest do not reduce the loan balance.
+Rather, those payments are how lenders generate profit.

-It should come as no surprise that most lenders will try to maximize the portion of payments that count towards interest while minimizing what lowers the loan balance.
+Accordingly, it should come as no surprise that most lenders try to structure repayment in a way that maximizes the portion of payments that apply towards interest while minimizing that which reduces the loan balance.

 Processing Payments: Interest, Fees, and Principal